10 things that are better during winter in Cape Town

 Don’t be worried about the weather during this time!
 The city enjoys a mild Mediterranean climate with daytime temperatures averaging a maximum of 18-20ºC (64-68ºF) during winter and spring.
 The absence of the scorching Africa sun also allows for outdoor activities like hiking, trail running, and mountain biking and when it does rain, well, what better excuse to go to some of the City’s amazing restaurants surrounded by beautiful and spectacular views of Table Mountain?

 It’s the Green Season

-You don’t need to put on your Polaroid sunglasses to see the mountains, grass and fields transform to bright green during winter seasons.
-World-renowned for its splendour, Cape Town’s nature scene truly comes alive after the first rainfall with Table Mountain and surrounding Cape mountain ranges at its spectacular best.
-It is the ideal time to grab your camera, put on your hiking boots and go view the many waterfalls and streams visible on the mountain slopes, natural forests, Kirstenbosch Botanical Gardens and parks in and around the city.
+You don’t need to put on your Polaroid sunglasses to see the mountains, grass, and fields transform to bright green during winter seasons.
+World-renowned for its splendour, Cape Town’s flora truly comes alive after the first rainfall with Table Mountain and surrounding Cape mountain ranges at their best.
+It is the ideal time to grab your camera, put on your hiking boots and go view the many waterfalls and streams visible on the mountain slopes, natural forests, Kirstenbosch Botanical Gardens, and parks in and around the city.

 Adventure Sport Heaven

 Ask any surfer and they will tell you that the bigger waves, wind conditions, and warmer sea temperatures are the perfect combinations for all sorts of surfing along the coast in winter.
 Don’t wait until summer to take up kite-surfing, May to August is the best time to give it a try.
 The airstreams can also be more favourable for paragliding, and you might just get to stay up there for longer.